NullByte75/grab-public-ip/README.md

 # grab-info
-my first "usefull" C# program, a ip and mac grabber with smtp log copy the code to your solution, change the settings and hit compile! happy logging!
+my first "useful" C# program, a ip and mac grabber with smtp log copy the code to your solution, change the settings and hit compile! happy logging!